User Authentication and SSL Connection

 EAGetMail Namespace References

-EAGetMail POP3 & IMAP4 Component Samples
+EAGetMail POP3 and IMAP4 Component Samples